How Car Alarms Work

 All you have to do to set up door sensors is add a new element to this pre-wired circuit.
 With the new wires in place, opening the door (closing the switch) sends an electrical current to the brain in addition to the inside lights.
 When this current flows, it causes the brain to sound the alarm.

-As an overall protective measure, modern alarm systems typically monitor the voltage in the car's entire electrical circuit.
+As an overall protective measure, modern alarms typically monitor the voltage in the car's entire electrical circuit.
 If there is a drop in voltage in this circuit, the brain knows that someone has interfered with the electrical system.
-Turning on a light (by opening the door), messing with electrical wires under the hood or removing an attached trailer with an electrical connection would all cause such a drop in voltage.

-Car-alarm Shock Sensors
+Shock Sensors

 The idea of a shock sensor is fairly simple: If somebody hits, jostles or otherwise moves your car, the sensor sends a signal to the brain indicating the intensity of the motion.
 Depending on the severity of the shock, the brain signals a warning horn beep or sounds the full-scale alarm.

-There are many different ways to construct a shock sensor.
-One simple sensor is a long, flexible metal contact positioned just above another metal contact.
 You can easily configure these contacts as a simple switch: When you touch them together, current flows between them.
 A substantial jolt will cause the flexible contact to sway so that it touches the contact below, completing the circuit briefly.

 The problem with this design is that all shocks or vibrations close the circuit in the same way.
 The brain has no way of measuring the intensity of the jolt, which results in a lot of false alarms.
-More-advanced sensors send different information depending on how severe the shock is.
+More advanced sensors send different information, depending on how severe the shock is.

 The sensor has only three major elements:

-• A central electrical contact in a cylinder housing
+1. A central electrical contact in a cylinder housing

-• Several smaller electrical contacts at the bottom of the housing
+2. Several smaller electrical contacts at the bottom of the housing

-• A metal ball that can move freely in the housing
+3. A metal ball that can move freely in the housing

 In any possible resting position, the metal ball is touching both the central electrical contact and one of the smaller electrical contacts.
 This completes a circuit, sending an electrical current to the brain.
 Each of the small contacts is connected to the brain this way, via separate circuits.

 When you move the sensor, by hitting it or shaking it, the ball rolls around in the housing.
 As it rolls off of one of the smaller electrical contacts, it breaks the connection between that particular contact and the central contact.
-This opens the switch, telling the brain that the ball has moved.
-As it rolls on, it passes over the other contacts, closing each circuit and opening it back up, until it finally comes to a stop.

-If the sensor experiences a more severe shock, the ball rolls a greater distance, passing over more of the smaller electrical contacts before it comes to a stop.
-When this happens, the brain receives short bursts of current from all of the individual circuits.
 Based on how many bursts it receives and how long they last, the brain can determine the severity of the shock.
 For very small shifts, where the ball only rolls from one contact to the next one, the brain might not trigger the alarm at all.
-For slightly larger shifts -- from somebody bumping into the car, for example -- it may give a warning sign: a tap of the horn and a flash of the headlights.
-When the ball rolls a good distance, the brain turns on the siren full blast.

-Car-alarm Window and Pressure Sensors
+Window Sensors

 A typical crossover unit: Using a specific combination of inductors and capacitors, you can design a crossover unit that only conducts current that has the frequency of breaking glass.

-The most common glass-breakage detector is a simple microphone connected to the brain.
-Microphones measure variations in air-pressure fluctuation and convert this pattern into a fluctuating electrical current.
 Breaking glass has its own distinctive sound frequency (pattern of air-pressure fluctuations).
 The microphone converts this to an electrical current of that particular frequency, which it sends to the brain.

-On its way to the brain, the current passes through a [url='8895:8']crossover, an electrical device that only conducts

-electricity of a certain frequency range.
+On its way to the brain, the current passes through a crossover, an electrical device that only conducts electricity of a certain frequency range.
 The crossover is configured so that it will only conduct current that has the frequency of breaking glass.

 In this way, only this specific sound will trigger the alarm, and all other sounds are ignored.

 Pressure Sensors